 Learn how to track your green card step-by-step!

-The EB-5 Investor green card is another immigrant option for foreign nationals.
-This green card is for foreign entrepreneurs who are willing to invest at least $1 million or $500,000 in a U.S. enterprise.
 If you have the required minimum investment amount, this might be your best bet because you wouldn’t need to wait for a job offer in the U.S. However, it is important to note that the money must be invested in an approved EB-5 business.
-It must also provide or preserve at least 10 U.S. jobs.
+It must also create or preserve at least 10 U.S. jobs.

 If you don’t meet the eligibility requirements for a marriage-based or employment-based green card, you may be qualified to apply as a special immigrant.
 This is another route to getting a green card in the USA without marriage.
 To qualify for this category, you must be one of the following: